mvaganov/CmdLineAsteroids/notes.md

 to look at particles closer, we should zoom in with our graphics context. we can do that by simply modifying the `ShapeScale` member

-but doing this doesn't zoom into the center of the screen, it zooms into the origin point. that isn't what we want.
+but doing this doesn't zoom into the center of the screen, it zooms into the origin point, at the upper-left. that isn't what we want.

 we need some real math to make this zoom look good.